codepress/admin-columns/readme-v1.txt

 Examples:

-* See **featured images, custom fields and taxonomies** directly in the post list table
+* See **featured images, custom fields and taxonomies** directly in the post overview
 * Display **media file size, dimensions or EXIF data**
 * View **user metadata and roles** in the users screen
 * Organize large content libraries quickly